SecureSECO/diamond-governance/FACET_DEV.md

 });
 ```

-I, myself, like to split the above function up so I can then later reuse it in other tests.
+A nice way to structure this is to split the above function up so the facet cutting can then later be reused in other tests.
 Like this:

 #### **`/test/facet-selection/addSingleFacet.ts`**
 ```ts